 If you have a complaint about any aspect of Recorded Music NZ’s business or operations, you should make your complaint in writing.
-You should address the complaint to:
+Please address the complaint to:

 Your complaint must include:

-- The nature & reason of the complaint;
+- The nature of and reason for the complaint

 - The outcome you hope to achieve; and